dapr/docs/daprdocs/content/en/contributing/docs-contrib/contributing-docs.md

 ## Diagrams and images

 Diagrams and images are invaluable visual aids for documentation pages.
-Diagrams are kept in a [Dapr Diagrams Deck](https://github.com/dapr/docs/tree/v1.11/daprdocs/static/presentations), which includes guidance on style and icons.
+Diagram style and icons are kept in a [Dapr Diagrams Deck](https://github.com/dapr/docs/tree/v1.11/daprdocs/static/presentations).

 As you create diagrams for your documentation: